-Here’s How to Easily Install SSL Certificate Using WHM/cPanel
+Here’s How to Easily install SSL Certificate on cPanel/WHM

 Contrary to popular belief, installing an SSL certificate using Cpanel is a straightforward task.
 You don’t need to be a webmaster to do it.
 All you need to do is follow the set of instructions provided below and your SSL certificate will be installed before you even know it!
 It’s that easy.